gitlabhq/gitlabhq/doc/development/contributing/issue_workflow.md

 The descriptions on the [labels page](https://gitlab.com/groups/gitlab-org/-/labels) explain what falls under each type label.

+### Facet labels

+Sometimes it's useful to refine the type of an issue.
+In those cases, you can add facet labels.

+Following is a non-exhaustive list of facet labels:

+- ~enhancement: This label can refine an issue that has the ~feature label.
+- ~"master:broken": This label can refine an issue that has the ~bug label.
+- ~"master:flaky": This label can refine an issue that has the ~bug label.
+- ~"technical debt": This label can refine an issue that has the ~backstage label.
+- ~"static analysis": This label can refine an issue that has the ~backstage label.
+- ~"ci-build": This label can refine an issue that has the ~backstage label.
+- ~performance: A performance issue could describe a ~bug or a ~feature.
+- ~security: A security issue could describe a ~bug or a ~feature.
+- ~database: A database issue could describe a ~bug or a ~feature.
+- ~customer: This relates to an issue that was created by a customer, or that is of interest for a customer.

 ### Stage labels

 Stage labels specify which [stage](https://about.gitlab.com/handbook/product/categories/#hierarchy) the issue belongs to.